zvqke/Avery-Reborn-TUI/README.md

 # Avery Reborn TUI

-- Simple command line interface.
+- Simple command line interface along with a todo app built in.